Quantifying Aleatoric and Epistemic Dynamics Uncertainty via Local Conformal Calibration: LUCCa: Local Uncertainty Conformal Calibration

 \section{LUCCa: Local Uncertainty Conformal Calibration}

 \looseness-1 Given access to approximate dynamics $\tilde f$, and a finite calibration set of state transitions, we will show how to calibrate $\tilde f$'s estimates to be probabilistically valid for the epistemic uncertainty arising in inference.
-We can then chain prediction regions of the calibrated model in an MPC scheme to devise provably safe robot trajectories.
+We then chain prediction regions of the calibrated model in an MPC scheme which, under additional assumptions about the approximate dynamics and controller (see Appendix \ref{app:proof_Multi_linear}), devises provably safe robot trajectories.
 Figure \ref{fig:method} showcases the overall method and Algorithm \ref{alg:LUCA} details its steps.